Generic selectors

 The list could go on.
 God praised Abel, Enoch, Asa, Hezekiah, Josiah, Zechariah, Joseph, Paul, and many more including women such as Sarah, the several Mary’s, and numerous others.
 In the end, many will hear perhaps the greatest praise of all, “Well done, good and faithful servant” (Matt.
 25:21).
 No good father, especially God, withholds good things from children:

-MATTHEW 7:11 Therefore, if you, being evil, know how to give good gifts to your children, how much more shall your Father Who is in heaven give good things to those who ask Him?
+MATTHEW 7:11 “If you then, being evil, know how to give good gifts to your children, how much more will your Father who is in heaven give good things to those who ask Him!

 Our Father in heaven will give good things to his spiritual children whether it is praise or gifts or rewards.
 We are to love Him above all but it is obvious that God praises people for doing good and obeying Him because He loves us.
 Therefore, it is not wrong to encourage and show love toward children throughout their lives.
 No one should avoid annual birthday celebrations for others because of a reluctance to show love to someone who is a special part of our lives.
 As long as God is first, the rest is just letting the light of His love shine through us into a dark world.